StevenGorlicki/CeresWeb/README.md

 Professional build for educators in progress

- * web is now being published
+ * web is now being published, until web is published, you must set DEBUG = TRUE in your private repository to view via the steps below.

 Should be viewable by forking the repository
-* When in terminal, enter directory mysite ("CD mysite") as you should already be in the parent directories
+* When in terminal, enter directory mysite ("CD mysite") as you should already be in the parent directories (IF NEEDED)
 * Enter python manage.py runserver
 * open Localhost#8000 in your browser